Vadizar/web-starter-kit/README.md

 # 1000.tech Web Starter Kit

 Starter Kit, which contains all the standard frontend developer tasks - build styles and layout, image optimization, JS minification, creating icon-font from SVG and much more.
+Developed by [1000.tech](http://1000.tech) company.

 ## Install